zcloud-01/share/README.md

 ---

-# Step 2 - Build and deploy a Docker image to IBM Cloud Private
+# Step 2 - Build and deploy a Docker image to OCP

-The objective is to build a Docker image from the banking application and then deploy it to the IBM Cloud Private.
+The objective is to build a Docker image for the banking application from your github repository and then deploy it to OCP.

+1. Login to the OCP portal, https:console-openshift-console.apps.ocp.linuxone.io, with your assigned credentials.

+2. At the login screen, select ldapidp, enter your assigned username and password.

+3. Create a project, name it project-xx, where xx is your assigned ID number.

+4. Click +Add to crate a workload.

+5. Selct From Dockerfile.

+6. Enter the URL for your github repo.

+7. Change the Container Port to 3000.

+8. Click Create.

-## Part 1 - Build the Docker image from the LinuxONE Community Cloud
+## Part 1 - Build the Docker image

 Docker can build images automatically by reading the instructions from a Dockerfile.
 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 Using Docker build, users can create an automated build that executes several command-line instructions, step by step.